- Female Hamas terrorist who helped plan and carry out a deadly 2001 suicide bombing in a Jerusalem restaurant

 “Hamas has principles in connection with discussion with Israel.
 Hamas wants to reach accomplishments without giving up on Palestine.
 I’m not sorry for what I did.
 I will get out of prison and I refuse to recognize Israel’s existence.
 Discussions will only take place after Israel recognizes that this is Islamic land.
 Despite the fact that I’m sentenced to 16 life sentences I know that we will become free from Israeli occupation and then I will also be free from the prison.”

-When she returned to Jordan, Tamimi was greeted with a hero’s welcome by hundreds of supporters waving Palestinian flags and Hamas banners at the Amman airport.
+When she returned to Jordan to resume her life as a free woman, Tamimi was greeted with a hero’s welcome by hundreds of supporters (including Muslim Brotherhood members) waving Palestinian flags and Hamas banners at the Amman airport.
 While Tamimi openly thanked the joyous crowd for its support, she was quick to point out that many more of her terrorist compatriots still remained incarcerated in Israeli jails and were even “more deserving” of freedom than she was.
+She later met with Hamas leader Khaled Mashal in Cairo, Egypt.